blue dumpster truck

 Materials like pizza boxes tarnished with grease and food are not recyclable, along with cardboard containers coated with wax.
 For example, certain juice containers, milk cartons and produce boxes are wax-coated to give them more strength.
 Cardboard materials that are wet are still recyclable but are more difficult to process and harder to transport.

-Recycled cardboard requires only 75% of the energy used to create new cardboard and lessens the emission of sulfur dioxide produced when making pulp from trees.
+The cardboard box recycling process requires only 75% of the energy used to create new cardboard and lessens the emission of sulfur dioxide produced when making pulp from trees.
 Recycling 1 ton of cardboard can save 46 gallons of oil.

 Print